2018 UC San Diego La Jolla Campus LRDP

 California Environmental Quality Act (CEQA) Guidelines require that a Vehicle Miles Traveled (VMT) analysis be prepared to assess transportation-related project impacts.

-Has UC San Diego contributed to increased traffic in and around La Jolla?
+What has UC San Diego contributed to decrease traffic in and around La Jolla?

-UC San Diego is recognized to have a far reduced VMT compared to the City of San Diego and greater region.
-The majority of UC San Diego students and employees (56%) take advantage of alternative commuting methods.
+UC San Diego is recognized to have a far reduced VMT compared to other employers in the City of San Diego and greater region.
+Over half the population of UC San Diego students and employees (56%) take advantage of alternative commuting methods.
 The campus is well served by transit, with two campus trolley stations along the UC San Diego Blue Line, as well as multiple major bus routes and an extensive internal campus shuttle system.
 The campus offers subsidized transit passes for students and staff, telework agreements (remote/hybrid work), ridesharing and alternative transportation incentives.
+For example, the Triton U-Pass is a program offered to UC San Diego students that grants unlimited access to regional MTS and NCTD mass transit bus and trolley/light rail routes during the fall, winter and spring academic quarters.

 Does UC San Diego plan to grow in other parts of the region?